CipseUmons/Toolbox-ARC/README.md

 ## Figure
 ### Pyplot
 The reference library to plot figures in Python is Pyplot from Matplotlib.
+Here are some basic functions.

 - Import the library:
 ```